Free, Online Ovulation Tracker

 Why is ovulation painful?

-First of all, it should be noted that not all women experience pain during ovulation.
-As with the length of the menstrual cycle, not every woman is on the same level on this subject.
+First of all, it should be noted that not all people experience pain during ovulation.
+As with the length of the menstrual cycle, not every person is on the same level on this subject.

 There are several factors that can explain the pain.
 It is important to know that just before becoming an egg, the egg selected by the ovary grows very quickly.
 This puts a lot of pressure on the wall of the ovary, which eventually expels it.
 Both the pressure and the expulsion can cause intense discomfort and even severe chest or side pain.
 Having a stomach ache 4 days after ovulation is therefore normal.